wbrent/tune_tilde/README.md

 # tune_tilde

-[tune~] is a Pure Data object that tunes an input signal to any desired MIDI pitch while keeping formant structure relatively intact.
-It is an adaptation of the built-in Pure Data documentation patch I10.phase.bash.pd.
-While the original patch has separate analysis and playback stages, [tune~] is designed for real-time pitch correction.
+[tune~] is a Pure Data vanilla abstraction that performs polyphonic real-time tuning of a live input signal to any desired MIDI pitch while keeping the spectral envelope relatively intact.
+It uses an adaptation of the technique demonstrated in Pd's I10.phase.bash.pd documentation patch.